HHRClemson/Flood-stAge-predIction-thRough-Deep-Neural-Networks/README.md

-#  An End-to-End Flood Detection System Using Deep Neural Networks
+#  DANGER:	Deep neurAl Networks for Gauge hEight pRediction

 ## Overview
 This is the official code repository for the paper `An End-to-End Flood Detection System Using Deep Neural Networks` by Windheuser, Pally, Samadi, and Hubig.